laurabpaulsen/CogNeuro24/EEG/README.md

 # Code for the EEG lab
 This repository contains all the coding exercises for the EEG lab.
+All code was tested using Coder Python version 1.86.1 on uCloud.

 ## Overview
 The repository is divided into two main folders: